EricssonResearch/dnt/doc/config_format.md

 All headers must be specified in the `packet` line that are to be used in the `match` or `actions` line.
 The packet is only processed until the last header defined in the `packet` line, and the rest of the packet is considered `payload` that cannot be manipulated by the actions.
 If the last header before the `payload` specifies the type of the next header, then the type of the payload will be handled correctly when adding a new header just before the payload (the nextheader field of the new header will be set correctly), but no action can manipulate the `payload` directly.

+Note that incoming packets are not guaranteed to contain the headers listed in the *packet* line.
+Field matching can be used to resolve the ambiguities (e.g. match on the *nextheader* field for the desired protocol type) before performing the stream matching.

 ### match

-Separate from the packet structure definition there is a line that specifies which header field values identify the stream.
+Separate from the packet structure definition, there is a line that specifies which header field values identify the stream.

 Value matching for header fields is done with the following syntax: `headername fieldname=fieldvalue [fieldname=fieldvalue]`.
+Negative matching is also supported as `fieldname!=fieldvalue`.
 It is possible to match multiple fields of the same header, separated by space.
 The header names used in this line refer to the names assigned in the `packet` line.
 Match specifications for different headers are separated by commas (,).
+There can be no whitespace around the `=` and `!=` operators.

 The matches for a stream are processed in the order they are given.
+The matches don't have to be in the order of the headers in the *packet* line.

 If there is no matching stream for an incoming packet, it is dropped.

-The fieldvalues accepted by the matching follow the same rules as the constants in the assignments of the `edit` action, with one addition: prefix matching is supported on MAC, IPv4, IPv6 addresses with the format `address/prefix`.
+The `fieldvalue` in *match* follows the same rules as the constants in the assignments of the `edit` action, with one addition: prefix matching is supported on MAC, IPv4, IPv6 addresses with the format `address/prefix`.

 ### actions